Sahara Forest Project: Pilot in Qatar

 Sahara Forest Project's first pilot facility was built in Qatar and officially opened on 16 December 2012 by the then Heir Apparent Sheikh Tamim bin Hamad Al Thani.
 The results were better than expected.
 The results have guided next steps, namely a test and demonstration center providing the first commercial-scale of the full Sahara Forest Project value chain.

 Jordan agreement

 On 22 June 2014, the Sahara Forest Project signed an agreement with the Norwegian Embassy in Amman for establishing a Sahara Forest Project Launch Station and related activities in Jordan.
 The Launch Station will be the first step towards a full-scale Sahara Forest Project Centre in Aqaba, Jordan.
 The Launch Station will contain a saltwater-cooled greenhouse in combination with solar power technologies and facilities for outdoor cultivation and revegetation.
-The Qatar plant was dismantled in 2016, and is expected to be operational in Jordan in 2017 after being shipped.
+The Qatar plant was dismantled in 2016, and was opened in Jordan on September 7^{th} 2017 after being shipped.

 Not all reports on the project are optimistic.
 Hydroponics projects globally tend to be overly optimistic but there are downsides to producing expensive crops in a population that cannot afford to buy them.